carldgosselin/virtual_reality/Project-5-VR-Gallery/VR Gallery - Summary and Process.md

 **Question: Please look at the first booth called "My favorite VR experience".
 Is it easy to view?**<br>
 **Response:** <br>
-3. It looks a little blurry but ok.
+3. It looks a little blurry but ok. <br>
 4. Why the yellow background?
-Maybe use grey or blue.
+Maybe use grey or blue. <br>
 5. The chair seems too orderly.
-Should someone be working at the booth?
+Should someone be working at the booth? <br>
 **Outcome:** <br>
 3. No changes required.
-Perhaps I can update the "lightblade VR" logo for a crisper view.
+Perhaps I can update the "lightblade VR" logo for a crisper view. <br>
-4. Will attempt to change to grey or blue background.
+4. Will attempt to change to grey or blue background. <br>
-5. Will attempt to replace chair with something else.
+5. Will attempt to replace chair with something else. <br>

 **Question: Tell me how tall you feel at the booth level?**<br>
 **Response:** Compared to the chair, I feel quite tall.
 The chair should be scaled down.<br>